PavanendraBaahubali/UserTask/Readme.md

 ## User Task Schema

 - To add a new task to the database, we need a well-defined schema.
 A task typically consists of fields such as `taskName`, `taskDescription`, and `taskDue` to capture the key details of each task.

+- task could've also had `taskCreatedAt`, `taskUpdatedAt`, `taskStatus`.
+But user don't need to provide these data.
+These data is automatically, handled by backend program.

 - This schema ensures that all tasks adhere to a structured format, providing consistency and making data management easier.

 - By using a task schema, we can validate task data before adding it to the database, ensuring data accuracy and completeness for every task created.
 This structure also facilitates easier retrieval, updating, and management of tasks.

 ```